AnyaSmirnova/FemiCraft/README.md

 In this client you will play for a girl...
 Yes, girl...
-This is why we changed not only the skin, but also turned the whole MineCraft: swords were replaced by knives, has made lots of women's clothing, kitchen items...
+This is why we changed not only the skin, but also turned the whole MineCraft: swords were replaced by knives, has made lots of women's clothing, kitchen items and other...
-And we not going to stop!
-We have plans for many more updates!

 ATTENTION!
 In the client there are no scenes of violence, but to download I recommend to people 16 years and over.
 You can download and to 16, but take responsibility for yourself!
-(FemiCraft Wiki also contains materials 16 years of age and older!)
 =

 Detailed information about the client you can find here: